chrispmad/fwa.connect/README.md

 <!-- badges: end -->

 Fwa.connect is intended to help users quickly identify patterns of connectivity between streams and lakes in the B.C.
-Freshwater Atlas.
-By providing a two-column data.table that lists up- and down-stream streams (identified by the FWA_WATERSHED_CODE field), a tidygraph network object, and some basic utility functions to work with upstream graphs of streams, {fwa.connect} will hopefully reduce workflow waiting times by eliminating the need to download the entirety of the Freshwater Atlas stream network or to perform laborious spatial operations to find connections between streams.
+Data Catalogue’s Freshwater Atlas (henceforth, ‘FWA’).
+By providing a two-column data.table that lists up- and down-stream streams (identified by the FWA_WATERSHED_CODE field), a tidygraph network object, and some basic utility functions to work with upstream graphs of streams, {fwa.connect}
+will hopefully reduce workflow waiting times by eliminating the need to download the entirety of the FWA stream network or to perform laborious spatial operations to find connections between streams.

 ## Installation